zenstackhq/zenstack-docs/blog/ocp/index.md

 }
 ```

-> The bottom part of is the acess control policy, with which it could direclty generate the secured type-safe front-end hooks.
+> The bottom part is the access control policy, with which it could directly generate the secured type-safe front-end hooks.
 >

 Unfortunately [Prisma hasn’t supported polymorphism yet.](https://github.com/prisma/prisma/issues/1644) As such, you can't use inheritance to model the entity in the same way as in your programming language, as depicted in the above class diagram.
-The good news is that we could intimate it using table inheritance to imitate it.
+The good news is that we could imitate it using table inheritance.

 ### Table Inheritance